Gavin-rice/Gavin-rice/README.md

 - An ML & computer hardware enthusiast.
 - SFU Alumni BSc of Science in Mathematics with a Certificate in Compting Science
 - Currently developing new machine learning and data science projects to be integrated into web apps
+- Working as a Application Specialist and Web Developer

 ---